healme-225040511/Skingpt_X/README.md

 Documentation, README content, and other non-code materials in this repository are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See [LICENSE-docs](./LICENSE-docs) or visit https://creativecommons.org/licenses/by/4.0/.

-**Funding:** The Chinese University of Hong Kong, Shenzhen, Award No. UDF01004172.